Applying the Radio Equipment Directive (RED) correctly: What requirements result from the CE marking?

 Which products are covered by the Radio Equipment Directive (RED)?

-The Radio Equipment Directive covers almost all electrical and electronic devices that transmit/receive radio waves, such as televisions; mobile phones; Bluetooth and WiFi devices (such as audio products such as Bluetooth speakers); Internet of Things (IoT) devices; computers emitting radiation, and mixers with DC motors.
+The Radio Equipment Directive covers almost all electrical and electronic devices that transmit/receive radio waves, such as televisions; mobile phones; Bluetooth and Wi-Fi devices (such as audio products such as Bluetooth speakers); Internet of Things (IoT) devices; computers emitting radiation, and mixers with DC motors.

 Which products are not covered by the Radio Equipment Directive?